LockerProject/Locker/Docs/README.md

 Collections
 ===========

-* General common data-types (places, contacts, pages, music, photos, etc), there should be far fewer of these than connectors
+* General common data-types, one Collection per type (places, contacts, links, messages, music, photos, etc)
 * Need to know how to speak service-types specific to the diverse set of connectors, understand the raw data formats
 * Embody the intelligence to merge and dedup from many sources, and handle local meta-data around each datum.
 * Register for event notifications to stay up to date efficiently
+* Many will consume-from / feed-to other Collections
+* Preserve and convey the context of where the data came from ("via")
+* Be able to cold start from scratch by "crawling" existing data as well as subsequent updating from pushed events

 Apps
 ====